sindresorhus/Settings/readme.md

 Just pass in some view controllers and this package will take care of the rest.
 Built-in SwiftUI support.

+*This package is compatible with macOS 13 and automatically uses `Settings` instead of `Preferences` in the window title on macOS 13 and later.*

 <br>

 ---